Vocational university: Italy

+Lithuania

+College (kolegija) is the traditional term to refer to vocational education, however usage of Universitu of Applied Sciences, or even College of Applied Sciences is becoming more common in modern times, especially when promoting for foreign students.
+Most of institutions are relatively new, established between 2000 and 2002.
+Since 2006, they award professional bachelor's degrees.
+Reforms introduced by the Šimonytė Cabinet in the 2020s led to the first wave of consolidation within the sector and a refined focus on its objectives.

 Netherlands

 As of January 29, 2008, a Dutch hogeschool (HBO) may call itself a "university of applied sciences" in English.
 Just like the German 'Fachhochschule', these HBO institutes firstly have a practical profile.
-They focus primarily on teaching the practicing of a profession at the highest professional level, at the state of the art.
-This as opposed to proper research universities (Dutch: "universiteiten"), that focus on both the highest level of professional practice, as well as practicing research with proper scientific methodology (how to solve problems/challenges on a scientific level of thinking), including scientific ethics, legal, and philosophy.
+They focus primarily on teaching the practicing of a profession at the highest professional level and applied scientific research, at the state of the art.
+This as opposed to research universities (Dutch: "universiteiten"), that focus on the highest level of professional practice, as well as practicing theoretical research.
 This so-called binary system of professional and academic education co-exists with upper secondary vocational education, which provides vocational education at EQF levels 1-4 for equal, similar or different professions.

-Universities of applied sciences offer associate's degrees, bachelor's degrees and master's degrees.
+Universities of applied sciences offer associate degrees, bachelor's degrees and master's degrees.
 From 2022 onward there will be pilots on Professional Doctorates.

-Hogescholen in the Netherlands have been provided with the right to conduct research by the revised Higher Education and Research Act (WHOO)2010.
+Hogescholen in the Netherlands have been provided with the right to conduct research by the revised Higher Education and Research Act (WHOO) 2010.